 Early Help in East Sussex is the targeted support that is available to families with children of any age.
 By providing Early Help services we want to achieve better outcomes for children, prevent families from needing social care intervention, and keep families together where possible.

-There are three main Early Help services that offer whole family support, working together across the following age ranges:
+Targeted Early Help services offer whole family support, working together across the following age ranges:

 The Children's Centres Keywork Service and Health Visiting services work closely through the Good Start programme to agree what support is needed where families have children aged 0-5.